dguilliams3/mcp-agentic-security-escalation/Documentation/ARCHITECTURE.md

-# RAD Security: Architecture Documentation
+# Architecture Documentation

 ## System Overview

-The RAD Security CVE Analysis Agent is designed as a modular, scalable system that leverages AI to analyze security incidents and identify relevant CVEs.
+The Security CVE Analysis Agent is designed as a modular, scalable system that leverages AI to analyze security incidents and identify relevant CVEs.
 The system is built around several key components that work together to provide comprehensive security analysis.

 ```
 ┌─────────────────────────────────┐
 │          Client Layer           │
-│ (Notebook, run_analysis.py)     │
+│        (run_analysis.py)        │
 └────────────────┬────────────────┘
                  │
 ┌────────────────▼────────────────┐